SwiftKickMobile/SwiftMessages/ViewControllers.md

   <tr><td><code>CenteredSegue</code></td></tr>
 </table>

-To avoid cluttering the Interface Builder Segue Type dialog with these options, SwiftMessagesSegueExtras is not installed by default.
-To install SwiftMessagesSegueExtras:
+When SwiftMessagesSegueExtras is installed, these options will automatically appear in the Interface Builder Segue Type dialog.
+To avoid cluttering the dialog by default, SwiftMessagesSegueExtras must be installed explicitly:

 ### CocoaPods